Posted by marilynch

-Bike to a Beach in Monterey County, and Care for What You Love
+Bike to the Beach in Monterey County – and Care for What You Love

 Oceans cover 72% of Earth.
-As Arthur C. Clarke noted, ““How inappropriate to call this planet Earth when it is quite clearly Ocean.”
-True Earth-care advocates are Oceans advocates too, and you’ll find many of those listed below.
-But first…
+As Arthur C. Clarke said, “How inappropriate to call this planet Earth when it is quite clearly Ocean!”

 Some of many….